-The rate at which businesses get their hands on our data has outrun governments' ability to regulate it.
+The rate at which businesses capture our data has outrun governments’ ability to regulate it.
 Until now.
-2018 brought with it huge changes in the way organizations are obliged to collect, manage, and protect personal data if they want to do so legally.
+There have been huge changes to global data privacy laws in recent years which have changed how businesses’ can legally collect, store, and share our personal information.
 Corporations like Yahoo! and Uber who have been victims of mass data leaks are proof that even the biggest players in the game will have to do things differently.
 So, what needs to change?

 Living in a world where information is at our fingertips allows us all kinds of opportunities to connect.
 But, it also makes it easy for data breaches to happen with just one click.
 Think about it this way; how often have you sent an email with an attachment to the wrong person?
 We have all done it (or, at least heard of someone who has).
 Every time it happens you risk leaking sensitive information.

 So, how confident are you that you won’t accidentally send an email to the wrong person?
 Or that you won’t attach the wrong document to an email?